Tesfamik/ECEG5193-Algorithms/README.md

 Notes for Final Exam:

+Final Exam consists of chapters strating from 5.1 to 8.2

-The following slides are not in the final exam
+But, the following slides are not in the final exam
+-
 - 7.4, 7.5, 7.6, 7.7
 - 8.2